Fakher-Zaman/CRUDify/readme.md

 ## Contact

-For any questions, feedback, or support, please contact [Your Name](mailto:fakherzamanofficial@gmail.com).
+For any questions, feedback, or support, please contact [Fakher Zaman](mailto:fakherzamanofficial@gmail.com).
 You can also visit the [project repository](https://github.com/Fakher-Zaman/CRUDify.git) for more information.